zejyun6018/ipi-doc-source/README.md

 ### How to work

 * the recommneded method is to fork on github, and then send pull requests to the main proejct.
-* we will get the notification to merge your changes.
+* we will get the notification to merge your changes and go public your html files